 - Apply for criminal record check and receive response that the applicant has not been convicted of any crime pursuant to Section 660.317 RSMO or other disqualifications that would prohibit licensure as a registered nurse.

-- Students who fail these checks or procedures will be subject to further review by a Department of Nursing Graduate Faculty Committee.
+- Students who fail these checks or procedures will be subject to further review by a School of Nursing Graduate Faculty Committee.
 This may result in dismissal from the RN-MSN program.

 Retention and Progression